margaretmz/segmentation-style-transfer/README.md

-# Segmentation & Style Transfer
+# Segmentation & Style Transfer - Background Stylizer

-Segmentation &amp; Style Transfer
+This is the GitHub repo for an end-to-end tutorial from TFLite model conversion, to model deployment on an Android and iOS.
+Links to the multi-part tutorial on Medium:

+Links to blog posts (TODO: add links):
+1. Project Intro, Margaret Maynard-Reid
+2. TensorFlow Lite models, Sayak Paul
+3. Android implementation, George Soloupis
+4. iOS implementation, Patrick Haralabidis

-Combining multiple CV models to create visually appealing demo that run in real time on device.
+This project combines multiple CV models to create visually appealing demo that run in real time on device.
 For example, [segmentation plus style transfer]; or segmentation plus background removal ([1](https://ai.googleblog.com/2018/03/mobile-real-time-video-segmentation.html) | [2](https://twitter.com/jason_mayes/status/1229547600895823873))

 <p align="center">